-This information is about ependymoma in adults.
-For more information about ependymoma in children, contact the Children’s Cancer and Leukaemia Group.
+This information is about ependymomas in adults.
+For more information about ependymomas in children, contact the Children’s Cancer and Leukaemia Group.

 Ependymomas are often slow growing, so the symptoms may develop slowly over many months.
 As a tumour grows, it can press on or grow into nearby areas of the brain.
 This can cause symptoms because it stops that part of the brain from working normally.
 The symptoms will depend on where the tumour is in the spinal cord or the brain.

 If the tumour is in the spinal cord, the first symptoms are usually: